igorzg/payara-micro-docker-starter-kit/README.md

-# Java EE micro service starte kit with docker, payara micro, arquillian and AWS Cloud
+# Java EE micro service starter kit with docker, payara micro, arquillian and AWS Cloud
 * This is complete example how to setup java ee ready for micro service AWS Cloud deployment with AWS elastic beanstalk and AWS Code pipeline via AWS Code Build